 The Company has a 4% investment in the Class A membership interest in Patriot Financial Investment, LLC, which is carried at cost.
 Patriot Financial Investment, LLC acquired interest in Elderlife Financial Services which is engaged in the business of arranging and making loans to consumers.
-The aggregate carrying amount of the Company's investment is \$250,000 at December 31, 2018.
+The aggregate carrying amount of the Company's investment is \$250,000 at December 31, 2019.

 The Company has a 1% investment in the common stock of City Twig, Inc., which is carried at cost.
 City Twig, Inc. is a business data platform.
-The aggregate carrying amount of the Company's investment is \$250,000 at December 31, 2018.
+The aggregate carrying amount of the Company's investment is \$250,000 at December 31, 2019.

 The Company has a 3.98% investment in the Class B membership interest in Starboard MacArthur Square, LP, which is carried at cost.
 Starboard MacArthur Square, LP is a residential development company.
-The aggregate carrying amount of the Company's investment is \$384,375 at December 31, 2018.
+The aggregate carrying amount of the Company's investment is \$384,375 at December 31, 2019.

 The Company's subsidiary, Intus Capital Corporation, has a 50% investment in the membership interest in Policy Pros, LLC, which is carried at cost.
-The aggregate carrying amount of the Company's investment is \$50,000 at December 31, 2018.
+On November 12, 2019, the Company received \$1.35 million in full settlement of its investment in Policy Pros.
+The Company recognized a gain on the investment disposition in 2019 net of any costs associated with the disposition such gain is reported in the other income in the Consolidated Statement of Operations.